 The mandatory reporter may use form 470-2441, Suspected Dependent Adult Abuse Report, which outlines the necessary information.
-The mandatory reporter has a responsibility to make a written report to the Department within 48 hours following the oral report.

 Permissive Reporters

 Any person who suspects dependent adult abuse may make an oral or written report to the Department, or both.
 Although a permissive reporter may remain anonymous, try to obtain the name or phone number of the reporter so details may be clarified during the course of the evaluation or assessment, if necessary.